cselig/ssbm-twitter-bot/README.md

 This bot isn't currently running 24/7 as the subset of data it operates on is quite small, and I don't want it get too much usage without first backing it up with a bigger and more comprehensive dataset.
 When the bot is running, you can tweet @ssbm_stats_bot.
-If you've got a different solution to getting more matchup data other than scraping Tafostats, hit me up!

 ## Setup